 The Amazon Effect

 Amazon has dramatically changed the way we shop since the company launched in 1994.
 Customers want the same experience of frictionless shopping with close to immediate results whether they are online or in-store.
 This session will look at the Amazon Effect and offer insights on how and why disruptors are targeting traditional channels.
-Denise Keating, President of DATAgility, will identify the impact of the Amazon Effect and provide lessons that can be leveraged by distributors and manufacturers, so the industry can adapt and thrive in the age of disruption to remain the channel of first choice for their customers.
-You’ll gain insight on what you need to do to remain relevant during this digital transformation, and to remain relevant.
+Denise Keating, CEO of DATAgility, will identify the impact of the Amazon Effect and provide lessons that can be leveraged by distributors and manufacturers, so the industry can adapt and thrive in the age of disruption to remain the channel of first choice for their customers.
+You’ll gain insight on what you need to do to remain relevant during this digital transformation.

 UID Sessions (choose one):

 Monday, April 8, 2019 | 1:30 pm – 3:00 pm | Speaker: Pam Krivda